Defunct Memories: Xcitement Wrestling Federation

 You can watch XWF Episode 1 in its entirety on YouTube.

-While I’m certainly an advocate for aiming high and entering an endeavour with admirable ambitions, you must step outside of the box, take risks and avoid becoming an intimation.
-The XWF was simply WCW Saturday Night just before being injected with a dose of attitude that propelled them to compete with the WWF.
+While I’m certainly an advocate for aiming high and entering an endeavour with admirable ambitions, you must step outside the box, take risks, and avoid becoming an imitation.
+The XWF was simply WCW Saturday Night just before being injected with a dose of attitude that propelled it to compete with the WWF.

 The biggest mistake the XWF ever made was not learning from the past and adequately preparing for the future.
 A good intention with a lousy approach often leads to a poor result, which, in a nutshell, was the XWF.